 FlowSpecs support two types of services: Controlled Load and Guaranteed.
 Controlled Load services provide minimum bandwidth guarantees, but not latency/delay guarantees.
 Guaranteed service may be closely approximated through DOCSIS Real-Time Polling and UGS scheduling types.
 Controlled Load service may be closely approximated through the DOCSIS Best-Effort scheduling type.
 The FlowSpec service number in the FlowSpec definition distinguishes between Controlled Load and Guaranteed services.
 Service number 5 indicates the definition is for Controlled Load service, and service number 2 indicates the definition is for Guaranteed service.
-Further, Controlled Load service contains only the TSpec token bucket parameters, but not the RSpec.
-Guaranteed service MUST contain both the TSpec and the RSpec.
+Further, Controlled Load service MUST contain both the TSpec and the RSpec.

 For latency and jitter-sensitive applications such as voice, MPEG video or gaming, one could request Guaranteed service.
-The CMTS can then use the traffic profile parameters specified in the FlowSpec to select one of the two types of DOCSIS scheduling types that could provide Guaranteed service: rtPS and UGS.
-For other applications that are not latency sensitive one could request Controlled Load service, which can be used to provide minimum bandwidth guarantees.
-Table 26 below summarizes the choices.
+The CMTS can then use the traffic profile parameters specified in the FlowSpec to select one of the two types of DOCSIS scheduling types that could provide Guaranteed service: RTPS and UGS.
+For other applications that are not latency sensitive, one could request Controlled Load service which can be used to provide minimum bandwidth guarantees.
+Table 26 summarizes the choices.

-DOCSIS scheduling type FlowSpec service number Application example Unsolicited Grant Service (UGS) 2 (Guaranteed) Voice over IP Real-Time Polling Service (rtPS) 2 (Guaranteed) VPN Best Effort (BE) 5 (Controlled Load) Best Effort Internet Data
+DOCSIS scheduling type FlowSpec service number Application example Unsolicited Grant Service (UGS) 2 (Guaranteed) Voice over IP Real-Time Polling Service (RTPS) 2 (Guaranteed) VPN Best Effort (BE) 5 (Controlled Load) Best Effort Internet Data